Technology and professionalism behind the scenes

 Tramway depot „Heinrich-Alfes-Straße“

 Our tramway depot sets an example for all of Germany.
-On 68 square kilometres, it currently houses 50 tramway vehicles.
+On 6,8 hectars it currently houses 50 tramway vehicles.
 Since it is a depot and a workshop at the same time, most of the time-consuming maintenance work can efficiently be done here.

 It is particularly in respect of ecological aspects that this location is special: its roof-integrated solar power system is the biggest one in Germany.
 Moreover, the vehicle washing plant as well as the sanitary installations of the depot are supplied with processed rain water.
-No wonder that the German transport association (Ger.: Verband deutscher Verkehrsunternehmen, short: VDV)) calls our company a model of industry.
+No wonder that the German transport association (Ger.: Verband deutscher Verkehrsunternehmen, short: VDV)) calls our company a rolemodel for the industry.

 Central omnibus workshop “Nürnberg-Schweinau”

-Every one of our buses drives 55,000 kilometres per year.
-In a service life of about twelve years, this amounts to a distance one and a half times longer than a travel to the moon.
+Every single one of our buses drives 60,000 kilometres per year.
+In a service life of about twelve years, this amounts to a distance one and a half times longer than a trip to the moon.
 Of course, this makes regular and careful maintenance a must.

-Also in our bus services, we aim at an environmentally acceptable operation.
+Especially regarding our bus services, we aim at an environmentally acceptable operation.
 Good examples of this innovative approach are our diesel-electric bus (1998), the fuel cell bus (2000), the ultracap bus (2001), as well as our buses with motor 5 engines (since 2005).
-With these buses with natural gas or hybrid drive, we were continuously one step ahead.
+With these buses with natural gas or hybrid drive, we were continuously one step ahead of time.
 Up to the present day, we rely on low-emission, low-noise vehicles.

 Technical reliability of our vehicles is one strong foundation, the skills of our staff another.
 Because this is so important for us today, we make provisions for the future invest permanently in vocational education and development.